 MET UA 508: Real Estate Development

 Various factors affecting location, construction, financing, and marketing of real estate in metropolitan areas.
 Studies the relationship of public policy to the activities of the private sector, market analysis techniques, evaluation of development projects, and problems of real estate investment.

-MET UA 509: Urban and Public Finance and Budgeting
+MET UA 509: Public Finance and Urban Infrastructure

 Economic, social, and political aspects of state and local government finances.
 Theory of public finance; revenues, expenditures, and survey of budgetary processes.
 Planning techniques in capital budgeting and other finance activities.
 Selected issues: debt, user fees, property taxes, and incentives.